Pioneer-007/Pizza_sales/README.md

 ### **Data Source**

-Ths primary dataset used for this analysis is the "pizza_sales.csv" it contains detailed information about the sales made by the company.
+This primary dataset used for this analysis is the "pizza_sales.csv" it contains detailed information about the sales made by the company.

 ### *Tools*
 - Excel - Data Cleaning and Visualization.